united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/upgrading/grafana-upgrade.md

 ## Back up Grafana

-This section explains how to backup your Grafana deployment on your UMH instance.
+This section explains how to back up your Grafana deployment on your UMH instance.

 ### Back up ConfigMap, Secret, and Deployment